jeremiahsb/abogen/README.md

 venv\Scripts\activate

 # For NVIDIA GPUs:
+# We need to use an older version of PyTorch (2.8.0) until this issue is fixed: https://github.com/pytorch/pytorch/issues/166628
-pip install torch torchaudio torchvision --index-url https://download.pytorch.org/whl/cu128
+pip install torch==2.8.0+cu128 torchvision==0.23.0+cu128 torchaudio==2.8.0 --index-url https://download.pytorch.org/whl/cu128

 # For AMD GPUs:
 # Not supported yet, because ROCm is not available on Windows.
 Use Linux if you have AMD GPU.